oreoluwaolatunji/1000-Movies/README.md

 * The **Crime, Drama** combination had the best average rating with **8.2**.

   <a id='conclusion'></a>
-  Conclusion
+  ## Conclusion
-  Python was used for this project and the data was scraped from [IMDBs Website](https://www.imdb.com/search/title/?groups=top_1000&sort=alpha,asc&start=1])
+  Python was used for this project and the data was scraped from [IMDBs Website](https://www.imdb.com/search/title/?groups=top_1000&sort=alpha,asc&start=1]).
+The jupyter notebooks containing the data scraping codes and cleaning and analysis codes can be found in this repository.

+Thanks for reading!